Learning low-rank latent mesoscale structures in networks

-It is often insightful to examine structures in networks~\cite{newman2018} at intermediate scales (i.e., at `mesoscales') that lie between the microscale of nodes and edges but below macroscale distributions of local network properties.
+It is often insightful to examine structures in networks~\cite{newman2018} at intermediate scales (i.e., at `mesoscales') that lie between the microscale of nodes and edges {and the} macroscale distributions of local network properties.
 Researchers have considered subgraph patterns (i.e., the connection patterns of subsets of nodes) as building blocks of network structure at various mesoscales~\cite{schwarze2020motifs}.
-In particular, it is common to identify $k$-node (where $k$ is typically between $3$ and $5$) subgraph patterns in a network that are unexpectedly common in comparison to some random-graph null model as `motifs' of that network~\cite{milo2002network}.
-In the past two decades, the study of motifs has been an important approach for analyzing various networked systems in many areas, including biology~\cite{conant2003convergent, rip2010experimental, sporns2004motifs, ristl2014complex, alon2007network}, sociology~\cite{hong2014social, juszczyszyn2009temporal}, and economics~\cite{ohnishi2010network, takes2018multiplex}. \commHL{However, {to the best of our knowledge, researchers have not examined} how to use such motifs (or related mesoscale structures), after their discovery, as building blocks to reconstruct a network.
-In this paper, we provide this missing computational framework to bridge inferred subgraph-based mesoscale structures and the global structure of networks.
+In many studies of networks, researchers identify $k$-node (where $k$ is typically between $3$ and $5$) subgraph patterns of a network that are unexpectedly common in comparison to some random-graph null model as `motifs' of that network~\cite{milo2002network}.
+In the past two decades, the study of motifs has been important for the analysis of networked systems in many areas, including biology~\cite{conant2003convergent, rip2010experimental, sporns2004motifs, ristl2014complex, alon2007network}, sociology~\cite{hong2014social, juszczyszyn2009temporal}, and economics~\cite{ohnishi2010network, takes2018multiplex}.
+However, to the best of our knowledge, researchers have not examined how to use such motifs (or related mesoscale structures), after their discovery, as building blocks to reconstruct a network.
+In {the present} paper, we provide this missing computational framework to bridge inferred subgraph-based mesoscale structures and the global structure of networks.
 To do this, we propose (1) a `network dictionary learning' (NDL) algorithm that learns `latent motifs' from samples of certain random $k$-node subgraphs and (2) a complementary algorithm for `network denoising and reconstruction' (NDR) that constructs a best `mesoscale linear approximation' of a given network using the learned latent motifs.
 We also provide a rigorous theoretical analysis of the proposed algorithms.
-This analysis includes a novel result in which we prove that one can accurately reconstruct an entire network if one has a dictionary of latent motifs that can accurately approximate {mesoscale structures} of the network.
-We compare the present work to related prior work~\cite{lyu2020online} in the Methods section and in our Supplementary Information (SI).}
+This analysis includes a novel result in which we prove that one can accurately reconstruct an entire network if one has a dictionary of latent motifs that can accurately approximate mesoscale structures of the network.
+We compare {our approach} to related prior work~\cite{lyu2020online} in the `Methods' section and in our Supplementary Information (SI).